Multiplication Math Tricks

 Notice how the line does not cross the second set of intersecting lines.
 This is the key to knowing where to separate.
 Now just count your intersections and you will have your answer.

-Now you have a few starter tricks to share with your children.
+Now you have a few starter tricks for multiplication to share with your children.
 This is just multiplication, imagine what else we do when we get bored!

 Tamona is a work at home mom with a husband known only as The Honey and four children, lovingly referred to as, The Tax Deductions.
 Get to know my more by reading, “It’s Tamona”